avkonst/hookstate/README.md

 One of the problems with massive objects participating in React state lifecycle is performance of rendering of all of the components relying on the state data.
 This problem is not specific to this library, it is true in general: frequent massive data updates are hard in performance.

-Returning to the Catalog example above, an application could render many books from the single [complex state](#complex-state) and [book forms](#form-state) per every book to allow editing capabilities for the catalog.
-If a user decides to update a title of a single book, it can cause re-rendering for entire catalog on every key stroke.
+Returning to the `Catalog` example above, an application could render views / edit-forms for all books from the single [complex state](#complex-state) of the `Catalog`.
+It could use [form state](#form-state) per every book to allow editing capabilities for the catalog.
+If a user decides to update a title of a single book, it would cause re-rendering for entire catalog on every key stroke, because update of nested data results in the update of the root state.
 The solution to this problem is to use temporary local to form component state, while capturing user's input, and update parent's state once editing is completed.
 For example:

 ```tsx
 const BookEditorExample = (props: { link: ValueLink<Book> }) => {